 - When you feed your pet, take the food directly to him and if there are other pets in the home make sure that they don’t interfere.

 Your pet needs nourishment to recover from the surgery.
-If your pet has a favorite toy or plaything, make sure that this is within easy reach.
+If your pet has a favourite toy or plaything, ensure this is within easy reach.
 This familiarity can be very reassuring.
 Be sure that you are in regular physical contact with your recuperating pet.
 Just a friendly stroke or a pat can be very reassuring.
-Show a calm and reassuring manner towards your pet, create a relaxing atmosphere and consult your veterinarian if you have any questions or concerns.
-This way, you pet will be as good as new in no time at all.
+Show a calm and reassuring manner towards your pet, create a relaxing atmosphere, and consult your veterinarian if you have any questions or concerns.
+If you want to know more about dog care after the surgery, visit pet-select-shop.com.
+This way, your pet will be as good as new in no time.